ANPR & CCTV for Traffic Management

 Recording from these cameras is possible and is in operation only in areas of interest where the Local Authority has received complaints re traffic signal operations or where there have been reported incidents or if an incident is observed on the roads network.

-Data from the ANPR devices is permanently deleted on midnight on the day captured.
+Data from the ANPR devices is processed and deleted in one action.
 South Dublin County Council does not retain the personal data captured (number plate) by the ANPR devices for historic review or analysis.
 Recorded CCTV images are kept for a maximum of 28 days unless the recorded CCTV footage is being used by SDCC’s Traffic Department for civil litigation purposes e.g. to recover costs in cases of infrastructural damage to on-street traffic furniture.